To Sense Or Not To Sense: The Benefits Of IIoT To Your Factory

 Interconnected Hardware and Access to Information

 When determining if your plant is ready to utilize the IIoT, careful consideration is a key.
 Companies researching this technology should carefully weigh the value of the information collected to their factory.
 They should have a detailed answer to the question, “What do we intend to do with that information collected to improve the productivity of our factory?”
 Don’t do technology for technology’s sake.
-If you don’t have a clear answer question or are not aware of how to make sense of the data collected, consult a third-party IIot company for support.
+If you don’t have a clear answer question or are not aware of how to make sense of the data collected, consult a third-party who specializes in industrial maintenance and asset performance for support.

 For more information about how Advanced Technology Services (ATS) utilizes IIoT sensors to help our customers capture equipment data, analyze it and implement improvements to drive increased uptime, contact us today.